dhis2/dhis2-docs-implementation/content/chis_implementation/06_dhis2_configuration.md

 There are essentially two steps to mapping the current business process.

 1. Compile all current data collection forms.
 For each form identify:
-	a.
-What are the data elements and indicators on this data collection form?
+	- What are the data elements and indicators on this data collection form?
 Are these in the CHIS M&E framework?
 If not, should we still capture them?
-	b.
-Who is responsible for capturing the data and how long does it take complete?
+	- Who is responsible for capturing the data and how long does it take complete?
-	c.
-What is the frequency of the completing the reporting form?
+	- What is the frequency of the completing the reporting form?
-	d.
-What are the common mistakes or difficulties with completing the data collection form?
+	- What are the common mistakes or difficulties with completing the data collection form?
-	e.
-What job aids or workflow support tools are built into the data collection form?
+	- What job aids or workflow support tools are built into the data collection form?
 Do they work?
 Are more needed?
-	f.
-Map the electronic or paper data flow from point of collection to central level
+	- Map the electronic or paper data flow from point of collection to central level
-		* What organizational unit is the data captured against?
+		- What organizational unit is the data captured against?
-		* What are the points of aggregation?
+		- What are the points of aggregation?
 Who performs the aggregations?
 2. Compile all current data analysis/data use tool.
 For each tool identify:
-	a.
-What is the level of granularity of the data presented?
+	- What is the level of granularity of the data presented?
 		* Organizational level of aggregation (i.e. community, facility, district, or national)
 		* Periodicity level of aggregation (i.e. daily, weekly, monthly, ex.)
-	b.
-What decisions are made or actions performed based on that tool?
+	- What decisions are made or actions performed based on that tool?
-	c.
-What are the problems or issues with the tool?
+	- What are the problems or issues with the tool?
-	d.
-What could be done to address these problems or issues?
+	- What could be done to address these problems or issues?

 ### 2. Considerations in Translating Business Process to DHIS2